manwar/theweeklychallenge/content/blog/perl-weekly-challenge-189.md

 I would like to thank every guest contributors for making it special this time as we received `84 contributions` in `26 languages`.

 Thank you, `Ali Moradi`, for introducing new language [**Nelua**](https://github.com/manwar/perlweeklychallenge-club/tree/master/challenge-188/deadmarshal/nelua).
-As of today, we now have overall guest contributions in `92 languages`.
+As of today, we now have overall guest contributions in `92 languages` on top of main contributing languages, `Perl` and `Raku`.

 Last week, I managed to contribute in `Perl`, `Raku`, `Python`, `Java` and `Swift` after a long time.